The way consumers use software and mobile apps is always evolving, but an unprecedented time like the coronavirus pandemic can cause major disruption.

 According to a report by Mobile Marketer, user sessions for business apps have increased by 105% from last year as lockdowns keep people at home, while app installs have surged by 70%.

 Installs and usage of apps for gaming, entertainment and streaming video, and food and drink have also all experienced a big jump during the pandemic.

-For developers, software companies, and digital-first organizations, these times highlight the greater-than-ever need to drive engagement with their customers and users.
+For developers, app builder companies, and digital-first organizations, these times highlight the greater-than-ever need to drive engagement with their customers and users.

 In particular, the ability to monitor app reviews — something that is often put on the back burner — can help spell the difference between which apps succeed and which don’t.

 The simplest and most obvious reason for monitoring app reviews is: what existing users say in their reviews about your software or app can either impress or drive away potential users.

 According to a report by Apptentive, 59% of users usually or always check reviews before downloading a new app.

 Keeping track of your reviews on marketplaces like Apple’s App Store and Google Play Store also serves as one of the first steps to building a strong brand reputation.
 When you’re able to read or hear about the experiences of your users, it’s easier to put yourself in their shoes and learn whether or not your product is delivering on its brand promise.

 Here are a few more ways app review monitoring can benefit your software or app.

 App reviews offer one of the best ways for developers to gain valuable insight into the user experience.
 Knowing exactly what to fix, what to keep, and what to tweak will help take the guesswork out of your development strategy.